2019–20 NBA season: International games

 The Charlotte Hornets and the Milwaukee Bucks played at the AccorHotels Arena in Paris, France on January 24, 2020, marking the first NBA regular season game in France.

 On June 7, 2019, the NBA announced that the Dallas Mavericks, Detroit Pistons, Phoenix Suns, and San Antonio Spurs would play at Mexico City Arena in Mexico City, marking the first time that four NBA teams would play in Mexico City in one regular season.
 The Mavericks and Pistons played on December 12, 2019, and the Spurs and Suns played on December 14, 2019.

-Play-in game
+Play-in tournament

-A play-in game took place in the Western Conference, as the ninth seeded Memphis finished within four games of the eighth seeded Portland.
-The eighth seed started with a 1–0 lead and needed just one win to advance, while the ninth seed needed to win twice to clinch the final playoff spot.
-Portland won the play-in game 126–122 to enter the playoffs as the eighth seed.
+Under the plan to restart the season in the NBA Bubble, a possible best-of-three play-in series for the final seed in each conference would be held if the ninth seed finished the regular season within four games of the eighth seed.
+The eighth seed would start with a de facto 1–0 lead, meaning that it would need just one win to advance, while the ninth seed must win two in a row.